abelectronicsuk/ABElectronics_Python_Libraries/ExpanderPi/README.md

 from ExpanderPi import IO
 ```

-Next you must initialise the IO object:
+Next, you must initialise the IO object:

 ```
 io = IO()
 ```

-By default the IO object will be initialised in a reset state with the ports set as inputs, pull-up resistors disabled and the pins non-inverted.
-If you want to initialase the IO object without updating the port direction or the pull-up status you can add a reset=False parameter.
+By default the IO object will be initialised in a reset state with the ports set as inputs, pullup resistors disabled and the pins non-inverted.
+If you want to initialise the IO object without updating the port direction or the pullup status you can add a reset=False parameter.

 ```
 io = IO(reset=False)
 ```

-We will read the inputs 1 to 8 from the I/O bus so set port 0 to be inputs and enable the internal pull-up resistors
+We will read the inputs 1 to 8 from the I/O bus so set port 0 as inputs and enable the internal pullup resistors

 ```
 io.set_port_direction(0, 0xFF)
 io.set_port_pullups(0, 0xFF)
 ```

-You can now read the pin 1 with:
+You can now read pin 1 with:
 ```
 print 'Pin 1: ' + str(io.read_pin(1))
 ```

 # Class: RTC #

 The RTC class controls the DS1307 real-time clock on the Expander Pi.
-You can set and read the date and time from the clock as well as controlling the pulse output on the RTC pin.
+You can set and read the date and time from the clock as well as control the pulse output on the RTC pin.

 ```
 RTC(bus)